-The Congregation of the Missionaries of St. Charles – Scalabrinians – is an international community of men who have as their identity and mission to be missionary religious, who follow in the footsteps of Bishop Scalabrini on behalf of the migrants.
+The Congregation of the Missionaries of St. Charles – Scalabrinians – is an international community of men who have as their identity and vision to be religious missionaries, who follow in the footsteps of Bishop Scalabrini on behalf of the migrants.

 The Congregation of the Missionaries of St. Charles or Scalabrinians was founded by Blessed John Baptist Scalabrini, Bishop of Piacenza, on November 28, 1887, to assist the migrants who were crossing the Atlantic to reach the Americas.
 The beginnings of our Congregation were humble and unpretentious: just two Italian priests who made their vows in the hands of our Founder.
 The first mission fields were the United States and Brazil.
 Subsequently, keeping pace with the evolution of the migration flows, we reached other countries and continents.

 Today, our religious Congregation is present in thirty-one countries, with about 600 missionaries and about 400 seminarians, coming from twenty nations.
 We aim at serving all people on the move, especially migrants, refugees and IDPs, in order to defend their rights, to promote a more humane society where the migrant is not seen as a foreigner or an illegal, but a citizen with full rights and a resource for the receiving society. .

 We accompany those who are permanent or temporary migrants, workers as well as seafarers, that we meet at the port.
 We exercise our ministry all around the world in parishes and communities, ethnic missions and linguistic chaplaincies, reception centers, shelters for the migrants, and at seaports.

 We are present in national and diocesan Church organisms; in centres of migration studies, like SIHMA; in the teaching and in-depth study of the pastoral care of migrants through the Scalabrini International Migration Institute (SIMI).